'Chinese activist Kwon Pyong' fled to South Korea on jet ski

 In recent years, Beijing has increased its use of exit bans at airports and other legal border crossings in order to block activists from leaving Chinese territory.

+Last month, the noted Chinese human rights lawyer Lu Siwei was captured in Laos and returned to China before he was able to join his wife and children in the United States.

-But this is perhaps one of the more extreme escape attempts and one which dissidents may point to as an example of the lengths they have to go to to leave the country.
+But jet skiing across choppy waters to South Korea is perhaps one of the more extreme escape attempts seen in modern times.

-The Coast Guard said the man, wearing a life jacket and helmet, was towing five barrels of fuel from Shandong province behind the 1800cc machine.
+South Korea's coast guard said the man, wearing a life jacket and helmet, was towing five barrels of fuel from Shandong province behind the 1800cc machine.

 "He refilled the petrol on the ride and dumped the empty barrels into the sea," it explained, adding that he got into trouble near a cruise terminal off the western port of Incheon and called for help.

-The Coast Guard did not identify the man, but said he was detained last Wednesday for attempting "to smuggle himself into" the city.
-There is no suspicion that he could be a spy.South Korea-based campaigner Lee Dae-seon, from NGO Dialogue China, told the AFP news agency on Tuesday that Mr Kwon, 35, was the escapee.
+The coast guard did not identify the man, but said he was detained last Wednesday for attempting "to smuggle himself" into the city.
+There is no suspicion that he could be a spy.South Korea-based campaigner Lee Dae-seon, from non-profit organisation Dialogue China, told the AFP news agency on Tuesday that Mr Kwon, 35, was the escapee.

-The activist has spent time in prison in China for publicly criticising President Xi.
+Mr Kwon has spent time in prison in China for publicly criticising President Xi.

-It is highly likely that he would have experienced problems trying to leave the country by regular means in order to claim asylum.
+It is highly likely that he would have experienced problems trying to leave the country by regular travel routes in order to claim asylum, and he is likely to have been subject to an exit ban stopping him from departing China legally.

 Mr Lee said: "While [Mr Kwon's] means of entry into South Korea in violation of the law was wrong, surveillance of the Chinese authorities and political persecution of Kwon since 2016 are behind his life-risking crossing into South Korea."